 Sepsis could occur as the result of any infection.
 There is no one sign for sepsis.
 It is a serious condition that can initially look like flu, gastroenteritis or a chest infection.

 Seek medical help urgently if you develop any of the following:

-Might have sepsis.
-If you’re worried they’re deteriorating call 111 or see your GP.
+If you’re worried they’re deteriorating call NHS 111, or see your GP.